-You can get a temporary visa at any of the Philippine consulates in the United States.
+You can get a visa at any of the Philippine consulates in the United States.
 I received one good for a year at the consulate in Los Angeles a few months before I left, even though I didn’t need it.

 Permanent resident visas are listed as non-quota immigrant visas on the consulate websites, so searching for the details can be a pain.
-You can find the the requirements for non-quota immigrant visas at the Los Angeles consulate’s website.
+You can find the requirements for non-quota immigrant visas at the Los Angeles consulate’s website.

 To break it down for you, you need to be married to a Filipino or a dual American/Filipino citizen and your spouse has to sign an affidavit requesting it for you.
 You need to be financially secure.
 You have to be healthy.
 There are other requirements and you really need to read them at the link I provided.

 The fee for the permanent resident visa is separate from the card you also have to pay for – the ACR I-Card.
 While the visa never has to be renewed, the card has to be renewed after one year and then every five years after that.
 You may be able to renew it at other locations, but you can always renew it at the main Bureau of Immigration office in Manila.

 The permanent resident fee is $150 USD or the equal amount in pesos.
 The ACR I-Card is $50 or the equal amount in pesos.

-There are a lot of “little” costs that can add up, not to mention fuel and toll fees.
+There are a lot of “little” costs that can build up, not to mention fuel and toll fees.
 You can probably get everything done for less than $500 USD.
-I always recommend setting aside $1000 USD, just in case there are fees I don’t know about or other added costs.
+I always recommend setting aside $1000 USD, if there are fees I don’t know about or other added costs.